 Startups and projects are raising more and more money through initial coin offerings.
 At the beginning of 2018, the aggregate market capitalization of cryptocurrencies hit an all-time high of more than $800 billion; and despite the recent decline in value, some foresee this market hitting $1 trillion by year’s end.
 The increasing popularity of cryptocurrencies has fostered much legal debate, and many enforcement actions have been taken in recent months.
-Manager Simona Mola and Senior Economist An Wang contribute to the debate in their article by offering an economic perspective on cryptocurrencies—in particular, what drives the value of a cryptocurrency.
+Senior Economist An Wang and Simona Mola contribute to the debate in their article by offering an economic perspective on cryptocurrencies—in particular, what drives the value of a cryptocurrency.
 From an economic standpoint not all cryptocurrencies are created equal, however, and understanding their differences has crucial implications on their valuation.

 April 18, 2018